E. C. Stuart Baker: Ornithology

 During his spare time he studied and collected the birds of India.
 His books included The Indian Ducks and their Allies (1908), Game Birds of India and Ceylon (1921), The Fauna of British India, Including Ceylon and Burma.
 Birds.
-(1922; eight volumes), Mishmi Man-eater (1928), The Nidification of the Birds of the Indian Empire (1932), and Cuckoo Problems (1942; the cuckoo was his chief interest within ornithology).
+(1922; eight volumes), Mishmi Man-eater (1928), The Nidification of the Birds of the Indian Empire (1932), and Cuckoo Problems (1942; the cuckoo was his chief interest in ornithology).
 He made a comprehensive collection of nearly 50,000 Indian birds' eggs, part of which he donated to the Natural History Museum, where he spent a lot of time working on the egg collections from India and Thailand.
 His eight-volume contribution to The Fauna of British India, Including Ceylon and Burma series became the standard reference work on the subject.
 Part of the collection, about 152 specimens were sold to the private museum of the Tzar Ferdinand I of Bulgaria.
 He also served on government advisory committees on the protection of birds and was from 1913 to 1936 honorary secretary and treasurer of the British Ornithologists' Union.

 Apart from specimens that he collected or received from others both of eggs and birds, Baker also maintained a small menagerie for a time when he was posted in the North Cachar district.
 The animals in his collection included civets, bears, deer and crested serpent eagles, Amur falcons, falconets and woodpeckers.

-Some of the nest and eggs in his collection have been considered as of dubious provenance and there are suggestions that he artificially made up some of the clutches.
-Some like Charles Vaurie have considered it so unreliable that they even suggested the destruction of his egg collection.
+Some of the nests and eggs in his collection have been considered as of dubious provenance and there are suggestions that he artificially made up some of the clutches.
+Some, like Charles Vaurie, have considered it so unreliable that they even suggested the destruction of his egg collection.

 Baker's yuhina (Yuhina bakeri) was named in his honour.

 Publications

 Baker's early publications were focussed on the North Cachar Hill district where he worked.
 He also collected eggs and published a catalogue of them.
 He also published some notes on species whose nesting had not been described by Allan Octavian Hume and sent these to the Ibis journal.
-He also described a new species Elachura haplonota which was collected by a Naga hunter for him but this species had already been described by Godwin-Austen and Walden under the genus Pnoepyga chocolatina (it is now called Spelaeornis chocolatinus).
+He also described a new species, Elachura haplonota, which was collected by a Naga hunter for him, but this species had already been described by Godwin-Austen and Walden under the genus Pnoepyga chocolatina (it is now called Spelaeornis chocolatinus).
 His series on the bulbuls of the region included paintings made by him of the birds set in backgrounds having ornate plants from the region.